+Serves as the culmination of the psychology major.
 Requires the development of a project based on existing research and data sets that models the application of appropriate research methodology.
 Examines the process of publishing research in the field of psychology.
 Note: Credit may not be earned for both PSY 490 and PSY 491.

-Prerequisite(s): ENG 101 (English Composition I), PSY 322 (Research Methods in Psychology), STA 201 (Introduction to Statistics), and senior standing in Psychology minor
+Prerequisite(s): ENG 101 (English Composition I), PSY 322 (Research Methods in Psychology), STA 201 (Introduction to Statistics), and senior standing in Psychology major